kashish-s/TruthSocial_2024ElectionInitiative/ReadME.md

 # TruthSocial Dataset - The 2024 Election Integrity Initiative

-TruthSocial, launched as a social media platform with a focus on free speech, has become a prominent space for political discourse, attracting a user base with diverse, often conservative, viewpoints.
-As an emerging platform with minimal content moderation, Truth Social has facilitated discussions around contentious social and political issues but has also seen the spread of conspiratorial and hyper-partisan narratives.
+TruthSocial, launched as a social media platform with a focus on free speech and minimal content moderation, has facilitated discussions around contentious social and political issues but has also seen the spread of conspiratorial and hyper-partisan narratives.

-This release is a comprehensive dataset capturing activity on TruthSocial related to the upcoming 2024 US Presidential Election, including posts, comments, user profiles, and interactions.
-This dataset comprises 1.5 million posts published between February 2022 and October 2024 and encompasses key metadata and user engagement metrics.
+This repository is a comprehensive dataset capturing activity on TruthSocial related to the upcoming 2024 US Presidential Election, including posts, comments and user interactions.
+This dataset comprises 1.5 million posts published between February 2022 and October 2024.

 ### Key Features of the Dataset

 - **Timeframe**: February 2022 - October 2024
 - **Number of Posts**: 1.5 million
-- **Included Data**: Posts, comments, user profiles, and interactions
+- **Included Data**: Posts, comments, user interactions, content and media.
-- **Metrics**: Key metadata and user engagement metrics

 Please find the dataset [here](https://www.kaggle.com/datasets/kashishashah/truthsocial-2024-election-integrity-initiative)